 - Why is this odd?

 - No obvious relation between sentences

 - Readers often try to construct relations

 - How are the first two related?

 - Explanation/cause

 - Utterances should have meaningful connection

 - Establish through coherence relations

-- the state asserted by S_1 . - The Tin Woodman was caught in the rain.
+- Result: Infer that the state or event asserted by $S_0$ causes, or could cause the state asserted by $S_1$ . - The Tin Woodman was caught in the rain.
 His joints rusted.